CVSSP/perceptual-study-source-separation/_pages/training_quality/index.md

 <h2 style="text-align: center;">Please rate the sound quality compared to the reference</h2>

-This is a training page to get used to the involved stimuli and the user interface.
+This is a training page for you to familiarise yourself with the user interface and also listen to examples of the type of stimuli involved.

-You can switch between the test stimuli by clicking on the corresponding slider buttons.
-With the slider button you can then also give your rating of that particular test stimulus.
-You can switch to the reference or stop the playback by the buttons above the sliders.
+- You can play the reference stimulus or stop playback by using the two buttons above the sliders.
+- Switch between the test stimuli by clicking on the corresponding slider buttons.
+- You can then rate each stimulus by sliding the button.